KnowageLabs/Knowage-Documentation/administrator-guide/ka_datasource.rst

 Big Data and NoSQL
 -------------------

 In this section we describe how you can connect Knowage to different Big Data data sources.
-Plese note that these connections are available for products KnowageBD and KnowagePM.
+Plese note that these connections are available for products *KnowageBD* and *KnowagePM*.

 Hive
 ~~~~~~